Skip to Content

 Other Costs

 Finally, there are a couple of other fees associated with moving that you should keep in mind.
 Depending on the move, you might have to include other expenses such as temporary lodging, meals, storage costs, and expenses related to moving out and moving in (cleaning costs, security deposit, and utility set-up deposits, for example).
-Your new Cibolo property manager is a great resource for getting some information about setting up utilities for the home you’re moving into.
+Your new Cibolo property manager is an excellent resource for getting some information about setting up utilities for the home you’re moving into.

 We are pledged to the letter and spirit of U.S. policy for the achievement of equal housing opportunity throughout the Nation.
 See Equal Housing Opportunity Statement for more information.